 February is the heart of the RRSP season.
 At RRSP time we spend a lot of time regarding the new contributions that we make but for many, the more important issue is managing the existing money that is in the RRSP.

 A recent BMO study suggests that 70% of Canadians have no idea what they are invested in.
 Now, might be the perfect time to take a look at your portfolio and ask yourself a few questions:

 - What was my return last year?
-A lot of statements provide personal returns but if not if not check out this online calculator for help (thanks to Canadian Couch Potato for the link)
+A lot of statements provide personal returns but if not check out this online calculator for help (thanks to Canadian Couch Potato for the link)

 - What do I own and why do I own it?
-There are good investments and crappy investment out there.
+There are good investments and crappy investments out there.
 It is important to do some research to distinguish between quality and crap.
-What kind of research is being done in your portfolio.
+What kind of research is being done in your portfolio?
 “None” is a very bad answer.

 - How many RRSP accounts do you have?
 Is it time to consolidate to a self- directed account?
 I’ve seen people with as many as 10 different accounts (accounts, not investments).
 Depending on what stage of investing you are at, there may be merits in moving to a self-directed RRSP.